christineyong/or-python-xplatform/README.md

 ## Windows
 1. In the Anaconda Powershell Prompt, descend into the `or-python-xplatform` directory you cloned.
 1. Run `.\cfg_win32.bat`.
 If prompted for a password, press Enter to skip.
 The `bat` file will download and run the latest COIN-OR installer at the time of writing.
-Complete the installation this using all defaults and click "Yes" to all pop-ups.
+Complete the installation using all defaults and click "Yes" to all pop-ups.
 The script will continue after COIN-OR installation is done.
 1. Re-start Anaconda Powershell Prompt and run `conda activate or_training`.
 1. Run `pytest` in the `or-python-xplatform` directory to verify that everything has been installed correctly.